AaronDesler/aarondesler/README.md

 I'm a software engineer currently working for Deutsche Bank AG.

 In my spare time, I love learning about new technologies.
-Besides programming, I enjoy books and podcasts, and sports.
+Besides programming, I enjoy books, Lex Friedman's and Andrew Huberman's podcasts, and sports.

 **Language and Tools:**